gosphotodesign - Fotolia

 “Digital twins drive the business impact of the IoT by offering a powerful way to monitor and control assets and processes,” says Alfonso Velosa, research vice-president at Gartner.

-“However, to truly drive value from digital twins, CIOs will need work with business leaders to develop economic and business models that consider the benefits in light of the development costs, as well as ongoing digital twin maintenance requirements.”
+“However, to truly drive value from digital twins, CIOs will need to work with business leaders to develop economic and business models that consider the benefits in light of the development costs, as well as ongoing digital twin maintenance requirements.”

 Driving adoption of emerging IoT platforms